jadf9010/SSH-key-connecting-bitbucket/README.md

   -
 **How to permanently add a private key with ssh-add on MacOS?**

-A solution would be to force the key files to be kept permanently, by adding them in your ~/.ssh/config file:

-> IdentityFile ~/.ssh/gitHubKey\
-> IdentityFile ~/.ssh/id_rsa

-This file **config** should be in the ~/.ssh directory. you can use this command to modify it:

-> nano ~/.ssh/config

-**Other solution could be to solved that problem by using -K option for ssh-add:**

-ssh-add -K ~/.ssh/your_private_key

-But this way no longer works.
-Keys added to the keychain via ssh-add -K are not automatically re-added to the ssh-agent after a reboot.

 **SOLUTION**\
 Before you add the private key :